charutiwari04/gifs-show-using-react/README.md

 ## About the Project

 This application search for gifs using the giphy api.
 The application searches for gifs as user types.
-The gifs are animated in such a way that when user hovers over it, the opacity is reduced.
+The gifs are animated in such a way that when user hovers over it, they play else remain still.

 ## Folder Structure